 WHO CAN PARTICIPATE?

-Do you think your team could be the next Superheroes of Development?
+Do you think with your team they could be the next Superheroes of Development?

 1. What is the purpose of the Superheroes of Development Award?

-The main objective of this award is to recognize executing agencies that have successfully addressed or influenced challenges that emerge during the execution of development projects.
-The award is part of an effort to improve the performance of IDB-financed projects through systematic learning and knowledge sharing.
+The main objective of this award is to recognize executing agencies and clients that have successfully addressed or influenced challenges that emerge either during the execution of development projects or in achieving the development impact related to their IDB Invest financing.
+The award is part of an effort to improve the performance of IDB Group-financed projects through systematic learning and knowledge sharing.

 2. Is my Project team eligible to take part in this award?

-This call is for executing agencies who are currently executing, or have recently executed, a project that includes IDB financing.
+This call is for executing agencies/clients who are currently executing, or have recently executed, a project that includes IDB Group financing.
 In the case of Haiti, we accept teams that are in charge of grants.

-Specialists or IDB staff are not eligible to participate.
-They may be consulted as part of the process and may participate in preparing the narrative of the execution challenge, but the award will be granted to the staff of executing agencies.
+IDB Group Specialists or staff are not eligible to participate.
+They may be consulted as part of the process and may participate in preparing the narrative of the execution challenge, but the award will be granted to clients and staff of executing agencies.

 3. Should we participate only as a team or can it be on an individual basis?

-A maximum of two members can represent the team in the story submission.
-The IDB will review the eligibility of the executing agency and recognize the executing agency’s team.
+The IDB will review the eligibility of the executing agency/client and recognize the executing agency’s team/client.